 6. You can also, if you wish, removes clicks, scratches, hiss and hum from your recordings.
 This step is optional, but often worthwhile.
 VinylStudio does not make any changes to your original recordings when you do this, so feel free to experiment.
 And if you decide, when listening to a CD you have made, that these features might be worth a try after all, you can always give them a whirl and then burn another CD.
 Declick your recording (if it needs it) before applying any of the other filters for best results.

-7. When you are happy with the results of your work, you can burn CDs and/or save tracks as MP3 files to copy to your iPod or MP3 player.
-These files can also be played on any computer (using Windows Media Player or iTunes, typically).
+7. When you are happy with the results of your work, you can burn CDs and/or save your tracks as individual, tagged files.
+These files can be played on any computer (using Windows Media Player or , typically) or copied to your iPod or MP3 player.
 VinylStudio for Macintosh can also save tracks in AAC (MP4) format.

 Most actions in VinyStudio can be undone with the Undo / Redo buttons in the toolbar ( / ).